ibm-cloud-docs/vpc/pps-about.md

 ### Use case 1: Connecting a service to a single consumer
 {: #pps-use-case-1}

-As a Provider, you want to connect your service to a Consumer without traffic traversing the internet and without giving access to your entire VPC.
-Your Consumer can be a customer, other division in your company, or something else.
+As a provider, you want to connect your service to a consumer without traffic traversing the internet and without giving access to your entire VPC.
+Your consumer can be a customer, other division in your company, or something else.

-Figure 1 illustrates how to establish a Private Path service.
+This figure illustrates how to establish a Private Path service.
 Establishing a Private Path service enables you to expose a service to a customer privately.

-First, a Consumer's application connects to a VPE gateway in the Consumer's VPC.
-Then, the VPE gateway connects to the Private Path NLB in the Provider's VPC.
-In turn, the Private Path NLB connects to the Provider's service.
-The Provider's service then responds to the Consumer's request through Direct Server Return (DSR).
+First, a consumer's application connects to a VPE gateway in the consumer's VPC.
+Then, the VPE gateway connects to the Private Path NLB in the provider's VPC.
+In turn, the Private Path NLB connects to the provider's service.
+The provider's service then responds to the consumer's request through Direct Server Return (DSR).
 This Private Path service activity is completely contained in a single region (US South) in an IBM Cloud private network.

 ![A Private Path exposing a service to a customer](images/private_path_use_case_1.svg "A Private Path exposing a service to a customer"){: caption="A Private Path exposing a service to a customer without using public internet" caption-side="bottom"}

 ### Use case 2: Connecting a service to multiple consumers
 {: #pps-use-case-2}

-Figure 2 illustrates how to establish a Private Path service with connections to multiple Consumers VPE gateways.
+This figure illustrates how to establish a Private Path service with connections to multiple consumer' VPE gateways.

-First, a Consumer's application connects to a VPE gateway in the Consumer's VPCs.
-Then, the VPE gateway connects to the Private Path NLB in the Provider's VPC.
-In turn, the Private Path NLB connects to the Provider's service.
-The Provider's service then responds to the Consumer's request through DSR.
+First, a consumer's application connects to a VPE gateway in the consumer's VPCs.
+Then, the VPE gateway connects to the Private Path NLB in the provider's VPC.
+In turn, the Private Path NLB connects to the provider's service.
+The provider's service then responds to the consumer's request through DSR.
 This Private Path service activity is completely contained in a single region (US South) in an IBM Cloud private network.

 ![A Private Path exposing a service to multiple customers](images/private_path_detailed_2.svg "A Private Path exposing a service to multiple customers"){: caption="A Private Path exposing a service to multiple customers without using public internet" caption-side="bottom"}

 ### Use case 3: Connecting a service to a customer within your VPC
 {: #pps-use-case-3}

-Figure 3 illustrates how to establish a Private Path service with connections to the VPE gateway of a Consumer within your VPC.
+This diagram illustrates how to establish a Private Path service with connections to the VPE gateway of a consumer within your VPC.

-First, a Consumer's application connects to the Consumer's VPE gateway within the Provider's VPC.
-Then, the VPE gateway connects to the Private Path NLB in the Provider's VPC.
-In turn, the Private Path NLB connects to the Provider's service.
-The Provider's service then responds to the Consumer's request through DSR.
+First, a consumer's application connects to the consumer's VPE gateway within the provider's VPC.
+Then, the VPE gateway connects to the Private Path NLB in the provider's VPC.
+In turn, the Private Path NLB connects to the provider's service.
+The provider's service then responds to the consumer's request through DSR.
 This Private Path service activity is completely contained in a single region (US South) in an IBM Cloud private network.

 ![A Private Path exposing a service to a customer within the same VPC](images/private_path_detailed_3.svg "A Private Path exposing a service to a customer within the same VPC"){: caption="A Private Path exposing a service to a customer within the same VPC without using public internet" caption-side="bottom"}

 ### Use case 4: Enabling an IBM Cloud service to connect to a provider's VPC
 {: #pps-use-case-4}

 Private Path allows connection between an IBM Cloud service like IBM Cloud Code Engine and your VPC without compromising security or putting your VPC at risk.
 Code Engine is a multi-tenant compute service that runs source-code or containerized workloads.
 Its dynamic scaling capabilities allow your apps to automatically scale up and down, even to zero, based on incoming requests.
 With it’s pay-per-use model, Code Engine only charges for the compute capacity you actually use.
-For more information, see [IBM Cloud Code Engine](https://www.ibm.com/products/code-engine).
+For more information, see [IBM Cloud Code Engine](https://www.ibm.com/products/code-engine){: external}.

-Figure 4 illustrates how to establish a Private Path service with connections to the VPE gateway of a Code Engine application and your VPC.
+This diagram illustrates how to establish a Private Path service with connections to the VPE gateway of a Code Engine application and your VPC.
 First, the Code Engine application connects to the VPE gateway within the Code Engine's VPC.
-Then, the VPE gateway connects to the Private Path NLB in the Provider's VPC.
-In turn, the Private Path NLB connects to the Provider's application.
-The Provider's application then responds to the request.
-This Private Path service activity is completely contained in a single region (US South) in an IBM Cloud private network.
+Then, the VPE gateway connects to the Private Path NLB in the provider's VPC.
+In turn, the Private Path NLB connects to the provider's application.
+The provider's application then responds to the request.
+This Private Path service activity is completely contained in a single region (`us-south`) in an IBM Cloud private network.

 ![Use Code Engine and Private Path to deploy complex architecture with dynamic and static scaling needs](images/private_path_detailed_4.svg "Use Code Engine and Private Path to deploy complex architecture with dynamic and static scaling needs"){: caption="Use Code Engine and Private Path to deploy complex architecture with dynamic and static scaling needs" caption-side="bottom"}

 ## Related links
 {: #pps-related-links}

-These links provide additional information about Private Path services for VPC:

 * [Quotas and service limits](/docs/vpc?topic=vpc-quotas)
 * [Private Path services CLI reference](/docs/vpc?topic=vpc-vpc-reference)
 * [Private Path services API reference](/apidocs/vpc/latest#list-private-path-service-gateways)
 * [Private Path services resources for Terraform](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/is_private_path_service_gateway){: external}
 * [Private Path solution tutorial using Terraform](/docs/solution-tutorials?topic=solution-tutorials-vpc-pps-basics)
 * [IAM permissions](/docs/account?topic=account-iam-service-roles-actions#is.private-path-service-gateway-roles)
 * [Activity Tracker events](/docs/vpc?topic=vpc-at_events#events-private-path-service-events)